chongpq/littlepay/README.md

 ## Assumptions
 * OFF without a corresponding ON tap with result in an Incomplete trip and will be billed the largest amount
 * there isn't a time limit on cancelling a trip
+* that the machine this service is run on is on UTC time